cha0tech/ebstar/README.md

 > **Note**
 > Consider using a VPN when running the crawler.

+Here's a video showing how to install and start the crawler: https://vimeo.com/741490078.
+If reading is your preferred method of absorbing information, read on below.

 ### Starting the cookie server

 Start the cookie server.
 This is a server that will receive the most recent